352 pages | 7 x 10 | 27 color, 97 b/w illus.

 Sonja Drimmer traces how, just as the poets embraced intertexuality as a means of invention, so did illuminators devise new images through referential techniques—assembling, adapting, and combining images from a range of sources in order to answer the need for a new body of pictorial matter.
 Featuring more than one hundred illustrations, twenty-seven of them in color, The Art of Allusion is the first book devoted to the emergence of England's literary canon as a visual as well as a linguistic event.

-Sonja Drimmer teaches art history at the University of Massachusetts, Amherst.
+Sonja Drimmer is Associate Professor of the History of Art & Architecture at the University of Massachusetts, Amherst.